-- ➤ Do counselor notes reflect information about the student's personal and social development needs?
-Are these needs indentified in the PCDP?
+Do counselor notes reflect information about the student's personal and social development needs?
+Are these needs indentified in their short- and long-term career, academic and social/behavioral goals.

+- ➤ Evaluation of Student Progress?
 Are students provided group counseling or other counseling opportunities to address these issues?
 Are barriers and strategies to overcome these issues identified?
 Are family issues identified and is there a plan in place that will help students maintain focus on them, such as identifying resources in their own community to deal with family issues? - ➤ Determine how counselors share information with other staff, especially the Center Mental Health Consultant.
 Are linkages with community resources available?
 Are there cooperative agreements with those resources and are students provided assistance in accessing them? - Review counseling files.
 Are students referred to the CMHC when needed?
 Are counselors doing follow-up once a referral is made?
 Do counselors receive feedback/information from the CMHC?
 Is there any documentation of the coordination between counseling and the CMHC?
 (Coordinate with assessor reviewing Health and Wellness.) - Interview career technical and academic instructors.
 What strategies do they use with students with learning disabilities?
 Observe counselors in group situations.
 Do all students participate?
 Is the session meaningful?
 Interview student participants for their assessment of group counseling sessions.

 0 1 2 3 4 5 6 7 8 9

 Unsatis sfactory Marg ginal Satisf actory Very Good Excep tional

-Rationale for Rating:
+Rationa le for Rat ing: